Medically reviewed by Kristin Hall, FNP

 Sertraline is designed for use once per day.
 For best results, you’ll need to take sertraline at the same time every day.
 It’s okay to take sertraline on an empty stomach or after eating a meal, as food does not appear to have a significant impact on your body’s ability to absorb the drug.

 Overall, sertraline is a safe and effective medication.
-However, like most SSRIs, sertraline side effects do occur.
+However, like most SSRIs, sertraline side effects can occur.
 Most sertraline side effects are minor and occur during the first few weeks of using sertraline.
-Common sertraline side effects include:

 Difficulty sleeping.
 Some people experience insomnia after using sertraline.
 This can contribute to daytime tiredness, making it hard to maintain your normal routine.
 Using sertraline in the morning can often make falling and staying asleep easier.